kaustubhthakur/uday03meh/README.md

 ### Hi there👋
-- 🌱 I’m currently learning DSA in C++.
+- 🌱 I’m currently learning DSA in C++
-- 🔭 I’m currently working on problem solving in C++.
+- 🔭 I’m currently working on problem solving in C++
 - 📫 How to reach me: udaymehtani@gmail.com
 - 😄 All of my contributions are to my personal repository only.